 It is best to consult a dermatologist when you have skin problems.
 The doctor can advise you on the type of scrub which is best suited for your skin.

 Exfoliation is a natural process of the body.
 The skin undergoes renewal every day to reveal a health youthful surface.
-Unfortunately, as we age our body slows down this process that result in accumulation of dry surface skin, which could clogged pores and infect cause pimples, acne and other skin infections.
-Using a scrub can help the skin to remove the dead surface skin and expose the healthy younger looking skin.
+Unfortunately, as we age our body slows down this process that result in accumulation of dry surface skin, which could clogged pores and infect cause pimples, acne and other skin infections. using a facial scrub can help the skin to remove the dead surface skin and expose the healthy younger looking skin.
 Scrubbing twice or thrice a week can produce dramatic results to your skin.
-The goal is to reduce irritation when using a scrub for exfoliation.
+The goal is to reduce irritation when using a facial scrub for exfoliation.
 If you are in doubt regarding your skin type and the appropriate scrub to use, it is better to consult with a dermatologist.